Chelaner antarcticus: Taxonomy

-By the early 20th century Monomorium contained 10 subgenera, one of which was Monomorium (Chelaner) Emery, 1914.
-Chelaner was raised to generic level in 1966 to contain 37 Australian species along with 10 from New Caledonia, New Guinea, and New Zealand.

-Bolton in 1987 examined the mophological features of Chelaner, and found them to be too variable to distinguish the genus, which was synonymised with Monomorium again.
+By the early 20th century Monomorium contained 10 subgenera, one of which was Monomorium (Chelaner).
+It was raised to generic level in 1966 to contain 37 Australian species along with 10 from New Caledonia, New Guinea, and New Zealand.
+In 1987 the morphological features of Chelaner were examined and found to be too variable to distinguish the genus, which was synonymised with Monomorium again.
 In 2019 after a comprehensive study of multiple genes the genus Chelaner was resurrected, to house a total of 53 Australasian and Pacific species, including this one, which would then be known as Chelaner antarcticus.